zerlyn02/SAPDS/README.md

 activate and start xampp

 ## Step 3
-Open the files with localhost
+Open the files with localhost starting with src/login.html